fortunee/skills/RequirementAnalysisCoinMetro.md

 # CoinMetro Exchange NodeJS REST MicroService

-This microservice receives/responds to all REST protocol requests from external REST based client applications.
-It uses redis pub/sub to receive/send messages (data) to and from the core microservice, messages received are cached with the redis cache.
+This microservice should receive/respond to all REST protocol requests from external REST based client applications.
+It will use redis pub/sub to receive/send messages (data) to and from the core microservice, messages received are cached with the redis cache.

 ## API Documentation